itzgee.com

 The safety net

 The secondary site pulls encrypted backups from the primary nightly — a pull model, so the primary holds no credentials to the backup store and a compromised primary cannot reach its own backups.
-Snapshots are AES-256 encrypted before leaving the source machine.
-A third off-site encrypted copy is being provisioned.
+Backups travel over an encrypted link and are stored AES-256 encrypted in a repository the primary cannot reach.
+Both copies sit on servers we run — no third-party backup provider holds your data.

 • restic